What is laryngeal cancer?

 - massage therapy

-- Reduce or eliminate tobacco use in all forms.
+- If you smoke, reduce or eliminate tobacco use in all forms.

 - Use proper safety equipment if exposed to asbestos or other toxins at work.